TrixterFilm/trackteroid/doc/sphinx_source/configuration.md

 ```

 The schema at the root level contains the relationships that will be used as the default schema for the Query.
 These relationships serve as the base schema, which can be reused or overridden for other custom schemas, as demonstrated in the examples for vfx and episodic.
+If a target entity entry contains multiple values it presents an OR relationship.

 Here's an example to illustrate how the overrides are applied using the SCHEMA object:
 ```python